cooperalbano/MESH-vector-simple-example/Model_Workflow/vector_based_workflow/0_control_files/README.md

 https://github.com/CH-Earth/CWARHM/tree/main/5_model_input/mizuRoute/1d_control_file

 ## Example
-Example files from BowAtBanff subbasin have been provided.
+Example files from BowAtLouise subbasin have been provided.
 The necessary shapefiles (river_basins and river_network) are given as an example.

 ## Additional Documentation
 Please visit the Standalone MESH Wiki for more detailed descriptions of each setting.